 Qualitative objectives relate to priority projects at strategic or operational level for the financial year.
-The criteria used to determine the compensation in respect of the 2021-22 financial year are not made public for confidentiality reasons.
+The criteria used to determine the compensation for the financial year 2022-23 are not made public for confidentiality reasons.

-For Rodolphe Belmer
+For Rodolphe Belmer and Eva Berneke

-The qualitative targets that were set to determine the variable compensation to be paid to Rodolphe Belmer in respect of the 2020-21 financial year were as follows:
+The qualitative targets that were set to determine the variable compensation to be paid to Rodolphe Belmer for the financial year 2021-22 and which have been taken over identically for Eva Berneke were as follows: